During a recent visit to Istanbul, Turkey. I took time out from a busy schedule to explore the city.

 I walked through the busy dense network of street and stalls in the Kapalicarsi Gran Bazaar.

-I explored the historic streetscapes, and how the buildings and streets twist and turn in counter-play with the cities geography, getting lost along the way…. sometimes by accident.
+I explored the historic streetscapes, and how the buildings and streets twist and turn in counter-play with the cities geography.

 I finished my exploration at the banks of the Golden Horn at Sirkeci.
 The Rivers edge was a hive of hustle and bustle, with traffic, tourists and fishermen.